climate-action-kits/pxt-fwd-edu/ms-smartbin-use.md

 ## Use Step 3

-Now let's test how the smart garbage bin **senses** how full it is.
+Now let's test how the Smart Garbage Bin **senses** how full it is.

 ~hint Tell Me More!

-The **sonar sensor** measures the **distance between** the waste and the top of the smart garbage bin.
+The **sonar sensor** measures the **distance between** the waste and the top of the Smart Garbage Bin.

-If there is **less than 2 cm** of space between the sonar sensor and the waste in the smart garbage bin, the bin is 75% full!
+If there is **less than 2 cm** of space between the sonar sensor and the waste in the Smart Garbage Bin, the bin is 75% full!

 hint~